-The Privacy Office is responsible for evaluating Department programs, systems, and initiatives for potential privacy impacts, and providing mitigation strategies to reduce the privacy impact.
+The Department of Homeland Security Privacy Office is the first statutorily-required privacy office in any federal agency, responsible for evaluating Department programs, systems, and initiatives for potential privacy impacts, and providing mitigation strategies to reduce the privacy impact.

 The Department of Homeland Security integrates privacy protections into all department activities.

 Read our reports to Congress and the Department of Justice to learn more about our work and accomplishments.

 Our mission is to protect individuals by embedding and enforcing privacy protections and transparency in all DHS activities.